 I’ve had a love affair with Lake Champlain for as long as I can remember.
-I spent most of my summers along these shores as a child, and was thrilled to explore some of Vermont State Park’s northern islands this year.
+I spent most of my summers along these shores as a child and was thrilled to explore some of the Vermont State Parks in the Lake Champlain Islands this year.
 The area in and around the northern reaches of Lake Champlain is home to 10 state parks — and I’m sad to say that I didn’t have time to explore them all.
 I knew I wanted to visit Burton Island, my all-time favorite Vermont State Park, but I also hoped to check out Woods and Knight Island, which are just a short paddle from Burton Island State Park.

-Our time on the islands was one of the most relaxing and memorable of our 2016 state park explorations.
+Our time on the islands this past summer was one of the most relaxing and memorable of our annual state park explorations.
 The weather was perfect, the water was refreshing, and as usual, Vermont State Parks didn’t disappoint.
+We spent a week exploring four state parks in the Lake Champlain Islands this year – Burton Island State Park, Woods Island State Park, Knight Island State Park, and Kamp Kill Kare State Park.
 Here are some highlights of our island-hopping adventure on Lake Champlain.

 First stop – Kamp Kill Kare State Park